IsaacDiaz211/IdiomasApp/README.md

   Simple greeting to confirm the service is running.
 - `GET /languages`
   Returns the list of supported languages.
-- `POST /translate`
+- `POST /translate/:grammar?`
-  Translates the `text` field from `l2` into `l1`, returning translated sentences, morpheme-by-morpheme glosses, and grammar points when available.
+  Translates the `text` field from `l2` into `l1`, returning translated sentences and morpheme-by-morpheme glosses.
+When `:grammar` has any value, grammar points are included.
+If `l2` is Chinese (`zh`), the gloss includes hanzi segmentation and pinyin.
-- `POST /translate/chinese`
-  Specialized flow when the target language (`l2`) is Chinese (`zh`).
-In addition to translation, it returns hanzi segmentation, pinyin, and glossed words in the source language (`l1`).

 ### Using `start-backend.sh`
 1. Ensure **Bun** is installed and available in your `PATH`.